prehensile/generative-examples/markov/README.md

 python3 generate.py chandler.markovify
 ```
 Once you've trained a model, you can generate some text with the following command:
 By default, this will generate 5 sentences.
-To generate more, you can use the `num-sentences` parameter:
+To generate more, you can use the `--num-sentences` parameter:
 ```
 python3 generate.py --num-sentences 10 chandler.markovify
 ```